Oil prices hold near three-month highs on U.S.-China trade deal

 Data from China on Monday showing industrial output and retail sales growth accelerating more than expected in November offered some support for oil prices.

-Investors remained cautious as growth in China was expected to slow further next year, with the government likely to set its growth target at about 6% in 2020 compared with 6%-6.5% this year.
+But growth in China is expected to slow further next year, with the government likely to set its growth target at about 6% in 2020 compared with 6%-6.5% this year.

-“It seems the market has now fully priced (in) the phase one trade agreement, so we are going to need further news if we are going to push through the important (technical) resistance that is just ahead,” said Michael McCarthy, chief market strategist at CMC Markets.

-Brent has rallied this year, supported by production curbs by the Organization of the Petroleum Exporting Countries (OPEC) and allies including Russia who this month agreed to lower supply by a further 500,000 barrels per day as of Jan.
+Brent has rallied this year, supported by production curbs by the Organization of the Petroleum Exporting Countries (OPEC) and allies including Russia, which this month agreed to lower supply by a further 500,000 barrels per day as of Jan.
 1. <OPEC/M>

 The decision, according to Saxo Bank commodity strategist Ole Hansen, “helped trigger a 25% increase in the combined crude long to 602,000 lots, the highest since May and the biggest one-week accumulation since December 2016”.

-Additional reporting by Jessica Jaganathan; Editing by Jan Harvey
+Additional reporting by Jessica Jaganathan; Editing by Jan Harvey and Mark Potter